Letohrad: Sights

-The historical centre is formed by Václavské Square with preserved Baroque burgher houses, the Church of Saint Wenceslaus, the castle, and Marian column in the middle of the square.
+The historic centre is formed by the square Václavské náměstí with preserved Baroque burgher houses, the Church of Saint Wenceslaus, the Letohrad Castle, and Marian column in the middle of the square.
 The Church of Saint Wenceslaus was built in the Baroque style in 1680–1685.
 It is decorated with stucco by the Italian master Giovanni Maderna.

-The original Renaissance Letohrad Castle was built in 1554 and rebuilt in the early Baroque style in 1680–1685.
+The Letohrad Castle was built in the Renaissance style in 1554 and rebuilt in the early Baroque style in 1680–1685.
 It contains an exposition on contemporary way of life open to the public.
-Rest of the premises houses a hotel, a school, the cultural centre, and the Museum of Jára Cimrman.
+Rest of the premises houses a hotel, a school, a cultural centre, and the Museum of Jára Cimrman.
 The castle is surrounded by an English-style park.

 Other museums in the town are the Town Museum and the Museum of Crafts.